lfkeitel/asml-sim/README.md

 ## Example

-The following example prints 'X' to the printer 3 times using a loop:
+The following example prints the character 'X' to the printer 3 times using a loop:

 ```
 Address | Instruction